rob-miller/rFold/README.md

 #rFold
+Update 02/2019: As [Torch](https://github.com/torch/distro) entered 'maintenance mode' while I was busy with other things, I am now actively porting this work to Python (and [Biopython](https://biopython.org/))
 [rFold](http://rob-miller.github.io/rFold/doc/topics/README.md.html) is a set of Lua (LuaJIT) classes and submodules to build, manipulate and analyse three-dimensional protein structures.

 ## Overview